JordanHembrow5/DRAGoN/README.md

     mask_filename       = "mask.tif";
     variables_filename  = "netProps.mat";

-The ratio between pixel width and voxel depth is specified by z_scale so will depend on your microscopy setup
+The ratio between pixel width and voxel depth is specified by z_scale so will depend on your microscopy setup.
+This parameter, along with the rest, is found in getParams.m
 ```

 ### Algorithm Parameters and Behaviour